zcash/zcash-gitian/dependency_install_steps_by_platform/Ubuntu_18.04.x.md

 ## Choice: Install Ansible via apt now or pip later

-You can install apt to a system-wide location using Ubuntu's apt tool, which will be a less current version, with infrequent updates, or choose another method described later to install it via a python package in a project-local virtual environment.
+You can install ansible to a system-wide location using Ubuntu's apt tool, which will be a less current version, with infrequent updates, or choose another method described later to install it via a python package in a project-local virtual environment.
 The apt method is a bit easier, while the python method is ansible's native distribution channel and will be more current and more frequently updated.